SAP/ai-sdk-js/sample-cap/README.md

 1. Build the application with `pnpm install`.

+2. Login using `cf login -a API_ENDPOINT -o ORG -s SPACE`.

-2. Bind the application to your AI Core instance:
+3. Bind the application to your AI Core instance:

    ```bash
    cds bind -2 AI_CORE_INSTANCE_NAME
    ```

-3. Run the application:
+4. Run the application with the binding:

    ```bash
    cds bind -2 AI_CORE_INSTANCE_NAME --exec -- pnpm start